dtbinh/jason/applications/jason-team/readme.txt

    you can see the agent mind state with

          ant -f gauchos.xml mind-view

+   or in the files stored in directory mind-ag-gaucho1

 7. to enable/disable the graphical view of some agent, add gui=yes or gui=no in the agent's option (.mas2j file)